 Jean Hooper’s memories of her 83 years are slipping away, but when she was young she remembers wading in the Pamlico Sound at the Salvo Day Use Area when she was a child, while her brother, Earl Whidbee, swam to a small island in Clark’s Bay, just west of the Salvo Community Cemetery.
 The island is gone now.
 She grew up in Salvo and never left.
 She wants to be buried at the cemetery, right next to her grandparents, Josephine and Luther Gray, even if the Pamlico Sound eventually swallows the cemetery and she vanishes into the sea.
 “If I was [buried] there and the water washed me out, I wouldn't know it anyway so what difference does it make?” she says.
 “Might as well be there, washed out all over the place.
 I can't swim, but I wouldn't need to then.”

 Jean Hooper has survived so many hurricanes they all blur together now, and she just accepts the storms as inevitable.
-Hurricane Irene in 2011 was the worst in her recent memory.
-The Pamlico Sound came up and flooded her little house in Salvo with 14 inches of water.
-It ruined the refrigerator, the stove, the freezer and the washing machine.
-It filled the dryer with mud, and smeared muck all over the floor and walls.
-It molded the bedroom furniture that she and her husband bought the year they married.
-They had to remodel most of the kitchen, and couldn't live in their house from August 2011 to the end of January 2012.
-Most upsetting, she lost a bunch of her old photos in the flooding.
+Hurricane Irene in 2011 was the worst in her recent memory, and she lost most of her old photos when it flooded her house.
 She still has these two photos of her (far right), her sister Irene (left), and cousins (background) at their grandfather's grave at the Salvo Community Cemetery by the Pamlico Sound.
 They were made by Sol Libsohn, a photographer from the legendary Standard Oil Photography Project, and she’s been keeping them in her family bible ever since Irene.